Dhruman17/Skyboard-FB32/DEPLOYMENT.md

 ## How It Works

-For each device, the script:
+The script discovers all devices in parallel, then for each device:
-1. Compiles device-specific firmware with unique serial number
+1. **Compiles** device-specific firmware with unique serial number (sequential, one at a time)
-2. Verifies binary contains correct serial number
+2. **Verifies** binary contains correct serial number
-3. Deploys via OTA to device on local network
+3. **Deploys** via OTA to device on local network (can be parallel)
 4. Reports success/failure per device

+**Note:** Compilation is sequential (one device at a time) to prevent race conditions when modifying `src/credentials.h`.
+OTA upload can happen in parallel.

 ## Verify Firmware